What an Aesthetic Says

 The Light

 Almost every solarpunk artwork is lit by golden hour.
-There’s a reason.
+There is a reason.
 Warm low-angle light makes biological textures sing, casts long shadows that emphasize the third dimension of plants and architecture, and reads as peaceful at a level deeper than language.

-Cyberpunk uses night and neon to tell you something is wrong.
+Cyberpunk uses night and neon to tell you something is wrong, that something has gone off the rails in an environment that is grimey, polluted, decrepit.
 Solarpunk uses afternoon and dawn to tell you something is right.
-The lighting is the argument.
+The lighting is a part of the argument for justifying the existence of nature in our rapidly developing world.

 Where to See It Right Now